Courtney Botfield, Rebecca Hammond and Sasha Close at the NMF Brilliant Careers Leadership Conference 2017

 Harriet Pike (2013)

-Harriet Pike is the Head of Production and Development at WildBear Entertainment, with experience in acquisitions and distribution.
+Harriet Pike is currently the Chief Operating Officer (COO) at WildBear Entertainment, with experience in acquisitions and distribution.
 The 2013 Natalie Miller Fellowship was announced at the Screen Producers Association of Australia conference by Natalie Miller.
 Read the full announcement.

 Harriet attended the High-Performance Leadership Programme at the University of Oxford’s Saïd Business School in the UK.
 The course combined personalised coaching sessions with lectures and group work addressing individual’s leadership challenges.
 Read Harriet’s report on her experience.